tracytle651/tracytle-portfolio/README.md

 This space is where I collect and share the work I’ve done throughout my academic journey and early professional experiences — from designing operational databases to building dashboards and analyzing business problems with data.
 These projects reflect not only the skills I’ve developed, but also the curiosity and care I bring to solving problems thoughtfully and clearly.

-You’ll find a mix of coursework, independent projects, and professional work (anonymized where needed), all organized and documented for transparency and reflection.

 Thanks for stopping by — feel free to browse, explore, and reach out.

 LinkedIn: https://www.linkedin.com/in/thuongtranhoaile/